Classification of Built Heritage in Portugal: Process

 The classification of Portuguese heritage is the final process of the administrative procedure that determines the cultural value of architectural constructions to the State.

 The organ responsible for the classification and protection of built heritage is the Direção-Geral do Património Cultural, a central service of the administrative law of the State.

-A competent party can propose to the Secretary-of-State for Culture, which can proceed (or not) to the respective homolgation, in order to provide an adequate classification for Portuguese cultural heritage, in a way that protects and conserves its historic and architectural value, in addition to its evolution.
+A competent party can propose to the Secretary-of-State for Culture, which can proceed (or not) to the respective homologation, in order to provide an adequate classification for Portuguese cultural heritage, in a way that protects and conserves its historic and architectural value, in addition to its evolution.

 The process of inventorying and attributing the classification to the Portuguese property is governed by the Lei de bases do património: Estabelece as bases da política e do regime de protecção e valorização do património cultural, approved 8 September 2001 by the Portuguese legislative assembly.

 This law was altered with the publication of Decree 309/2009 (23 October 2010) that altered the procedure to classify properties and cultural heritage, in addition to providing a jurisdictional regime for protection zones and the detailed plans used for safeguarding that heritage.

 The owner of the classified property has the right to be informed of all acts, appreciations and protection of the heritage designation, and indemnified when there is a prohibition or restriction to its normal use.
 The property-owner of the classified property has the obligation, under certain conditions, to ensure the legal regime to access and permit public visit, as well as to carry out the works necessary to ensure the safeguard of the property after prior opinion of the regulatory body.
 In case of transfer of ownership, the State and the municipality have preemptive rights under certain conditions.

 From the moment the process reaches the classification stage, a Special Protection Zone (ZPE) of 50 m is created immediately from the external limits of the property, based on contours defined from level altimetry or references in the landscape (ridges of hills, riverbeds and others).
 In these protection zones, no construction may be carried out without the prior opinion and authorization of the regulatory body in order to minimize the constructive impacts on the area or to safeguard the archaeological grounds.

 The inventory process is completed to obtain a survey of the cultural assets existing at national level, with a view to their identification.
 The classified assets, as well as those that are in the process of classification, regardless of the result, must be inventoried.
 Only exceptionally, unlisted assets belonging to private individuals and to natural persons shall be included in the inventory without their agreement.

 The inventory is protected in order to prevent its destruction or to preserve it and to publicize its existence.